-In the last decade, Answer Set Programming (ASP) [Marek and Truszczyński, 1999; Niemelä, 1999], also known as A-Prolog [Baral, 2002; Gelfond, 2002], has emerged as a declarative programming paradigm which combines techniques stemming from databases, logic programming and non-monotonic reasoning.
-ASP is well suited for modelling and solving problems which involve common sense reasoning, and has been fruitfully applied to a wide variety of apStefan Woltran plications including diagnosis, data integration, configuration, and many others.
-Moreover, the efficiency of the latest tools for processing ASP programs (so-called ASP solvers) reached a state that makes them applicable for problems of practical importance [Gebser et al., 2007].
+In the last decade, Answer Set Programming (ASP) [1,2], also known as A-Prolog [3,4], has emerged as a declarative programming paradigm.
+ASP is well suited for modelling and solving problems which involve common-sense reasoning, and has been fruitfully applied to a wide variety of applications including diagnosis, data integration, configuration, and many others.
+Moreover, the efficiency of the latest tools for processing ASP programs (so-called ASP solvers) reached a state that makes them applicable for problems of practical importance [5].
+The basic idea of ASP is to compute answer sets (usually stable models) of a logic program from which the solutions of the problem encoded by the program can be obtained.